robertjchristian/MRC/MRC42.md

 - The unified Time Curve principle.
 - The answer to "Life, the Universe and Everything" is Time.
 - How to make contributions to Morpheus **accretive** vs **extractive**.
-- The concept is that all Contributions take Time for them to benefit the network, the longer the Time the greater the benefit.
+- The concept is that All Contributions (Code, Capital, Compute or Builders) take Time for them to benefit the network, the longer the Time the greater the benefit.
 - Time seperates the Builders from the tourists.
 The HODLers from the day traders.
 - In the Morpheus context, Time seperates the real Contriubtors from short term opportunists.